NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 Notes:
-/!\ Now let's go back to some example of scarcity
+Now let's go back to some example of scarcity

-- precious mistake:
+- The precious mistake example:
-postamp or bills with defects worth much more despite being of a lesser quality just because of scarcity </br>
+Postamp or bills with defects worth much more despite being of a lesser quality just because of scarcity.
- side note: google only find stuff about unwanted babies</br>

-- Pushing to the maximum : not available
-Sadly this one is already sold  - client ask if in reserve I'll look in reserve but so you confirm that this is the one you want if I find it at the same price Come back with article and contract
+- The IT store is pushing this effect to the limit by pretending that the product is not available at all The seller will say that "Sadly the item is already sold",  making the client ask if there are some left in reserve The answers will then be along those lines: "I'll look in reserve but for me to do so you must confirm that this is the one you want and that if I find it at the same price you'll take it"
+The seller come back with the article in hands and the contract as the shortage was a lie